Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Our parameter estimation method

-\end{proof} Since the relative entropy $D_{KL}(q^{(k)} \| p_{A^{(k)}, H^{(k)} } )$ is decreasing for successive iterations $k$, this implies that the drift and diffusion estimates $A^{(k)}, H^{(k)}$ increasingly fit the data with each iteration.
-In this sense, our method is always approaching the true solution, which is unique, provided that it is given an appropriate initial distribution and sufficient observations.
+\end{proof} Since $D_{KL}(q^{(k)} \| p_{A^{(k)}, H^{(k)} } )$ is non-increasing for successive iterations, this implies that the drift and diffusion estimates $A^{(k)}, H^{(k)}$ progressively fit the data with each iteration.
+In this sense, our method approaches the true solution, which is unique, if the data is appropriately initialized and has sufficient observations.

-\begin{remark}[Application to causal discovery] As proven in Lemma \ref{prop: identify_causal_graph_SDE_add_noise} and visualized in Figure \ref{fig:contributions_figure}, the causal graph can be derived from the SDE parameters.
-For nonlinear drift $b(X_t)$, we include the edge $i \to j$ if the $j$th component of the drift, $b_j$, is a function of $X^{(i)}$.
-For linear drift one may simply examine $A_{j,i}$.
-For multi-edges, one can check $H_{i,j}$ to determine whether there is an unobserved confounder causing $X^{(i)}$ and $X^{(j)}$.
-We therefore include a causal discovery step in line $13$ of Algorithm \ref{alg: iterative_SDE_param_est}.
-We acknowledge that many causal algorithms and independence tests are applicable, and leave the implementation as general as possible. \end{remark}